-Sampling-based methods generate candidate trajectories, evaluate their feasibility, and select the optimal sample(s).
+\paragraph{Sampling-Based and Learning-Based Control} Sampling-based methods generate candidate trajectories, evaluate their feasibility, and select the optimal sample(s).
 A predictive sampling approach based on MuJoCo physics for real-time \gls{mpc} is presented in~\cite{Howell2022}.
-The \gls{dwa}~\cite{Fox1997} evaluates feasible velocity samples and chooses the one maximizing a combined score based on path alignment, proximity to the goal, and clearance from obstacles.
-The \gls{mppi} approach samples thousands of control sequences~\cite{Williams2016, Williams2017}.
-In highly cluttered environments, the sampling-based methods often require a very large number of random samples to get a near-optimal collision-free trajectory~\cite{Williams2017}.
+The \gls{dwa}~\cite{Fox1997} evaluates feasible velocity samples and chooses the one maximizing a weighted score based on path alignment, proximity to the goal, and clearance from obstacles.
+The \gls{mppi} approach solves finite-horizon \glspl{ocp} using model-based random rollouts~\cite{Williams2016, Williams2017}.
+In highly cluttered environments, the sampling-based methods often require a very large number of random samples to obtain a near-optimal collision-free trajectory~\cite{Williams2017}.

 Many learning-based approaches, particularly end-to-end controllers, demonstrate promising performance~\cite{Chib2024, Chen2024, Yan2024, Bojarski2016, Liu2021}.
 In~\cite{Bojarski2016}, a convolutional neural network (CNN) is trained to map raw pixels from a single front-facing camera directly to steering commands.
 The authors of~\cite{Liu2021} propose an end-to-end deep learning model for autonomous vehicle control based on raw 3D LiDAR measurements.